terrytangyuan/dotfiles/misc/vim/README.md

 git clone https://github.com/honza/vim-snippets.git ~/.vim/bundle/vim-snippets
 ```

-#### Manual installation

-1. BACKUP your `.vim` directory and `.vimrc` first.(IMPORTANT!)

-2. `cd ~` to change directory to your home directory.

-3. copy files to your home directory:

-        git clone git://github.com/kaochenlong/eddie-vim.git

-4. cd to `eddie-vim` directory and execute the `update.sh` to get latest version modules:

-        cd eddie-vim
-        ./update.sh

-5. make a symbolic link `.vim` to `eddie-vim` that you just cloned, or just rename it to `.vim` also be fine:

-        ln -s eddie-vim .vim

-6. link the vimrc to

-        ln -s .vim/vimrc .vimrc

-7. if you're still not familiar with the movement in vim by HJKL or yanking and pasting text, I've made a easier version:

-        ln -s .vim/easy-vimrc .vimrc

-8. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:

-        ln -s eddie-vim/gvimrc .gvimrc

-9. if you use Powerline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/scotu/ubuntu-mono-powerline), it looks pretty nice.

-10. you may need to install `ack` or `silver searcher` first if you use `ack.vim`.

 ### Update:

 change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.